musadiqpeerzada/portfolio/data/blog/clean-code.md

 ### One Assert Per Test

 Keeping a single assert per test simplifies the test and makes it clear what is being tested.
-When a test fails, you know exactly what went wrong without sifting through multiple assertions.
+When a test fails, we know exactly what went wrong without sifting through multiple assertions.

 ### Single Concept Per Test